microPaul/ATtiny412-Sleeping-Lighthouse/README.md

 Below are the tasks the program does before entering the sleep state.
 First, it enables the 32.7 kHz internal oscillator.
 Note that enabling that oscillator does not cause it to run.
 Two things need to be in place to cause that oscillator to run: (a) the oscillator must be enabled and (b) some peripheral must make use of that oscillator.
 Second, it sets up the RTC-PIT to use the divide-by-32 output of the 32.7 kHz oscillator (this will meet criterion (b) listed above).
 Third, it sets the RTC-PIT prescaler for the desired divisor.
 Fourth, it checks that both the 32.7 kHz oscillator is running and that the RTC-PIT internal synchronization has occurred before proceeding further.
 Fourth, it selects the mode of sleep that is desired (idle, standby, power down).
 Fifth, it enables sleep mode (which doesn’t cause sleep but does make it allowable).
 Sixth, it disables all peripherals that were enabled since reset that are not needed during sleep, to ensure lowest possible current consumption in the sleep state.
 Finally, to enter sleep mode, it calls sleep_cpu() to put the MCU to sleep.

 Note that the only way to exit sleep mode and resume program execution is for either an interrupt or a reset to be detected by the MCU.
-If interrupts were not configured before entering the sleep state the MCU will never enter sleep (except for a reset).
+If interrupts were not configured before entering the sleep state the MCU will never exit sleep (except for a reset).

 -------------